+affinity

-With the affinity feature enabled, if a subsequent request is received from the same client, the request is directed to the same server.
+Specifies that when a subsequent packet arrives from the same client as a previous packet, the request will be directed to the same server as the previous packet.
+Over time, the client will finish sending packets, and the affinity record will go away.

-Over time, the client will finish sending transactions, and the affinity record will go away.
-Each affinity record lives for the "staletimeout" in seconds.
-When subsequent connections are received within the staletimeout, the affinity record is still valid and the request will go to the same server.
-If a subsequent connection is not received within staletimeout, the record is purged; a connection that is received after that time will have a new server selected for it.
+Each affinity record lives for the stickytime value, which is in seconds:

+- If a subsequent connection is received within the interval of the stickytime value, the affinity record is still valid and the request will go to the same server. - If a subsequent connection is not received within the interval for the stickytime value, the record is purged.
+Load Balancer will select a new server for a connection that is received after the stickytime value has expired.

-The server down command (dscontrol server down) is used to bring a server offline.
+You can use the quiesce command to take a server offline.
 The server is not taken down until after the staletimeout value expires.
+This is an example of the quiesce command: